 Performance Fee: 15% Scenario: For a given Share Class, the Net Asset Value increases during the Performance Period and exceeds the current High Water Mark corresponding to such Share Class.
 The scenario assumes no subscription/redemption activities for the period.
 Result: Incentive Fee is paid during the Performance Period.
-Detail: this example: an investor purchases 1,000 Shares at an opening Net Asset Value per Share of \$100 at the beginning of the Performance Period; in the Performance Period the closing Net Asset Value (before Incentive Fee accrual reduction) per Share increases to \$110 (so the Fund has risen 10%); hypothetically, the current High Water Mark for the Share Class (closing NAV at the end of the last Performance Period where incentive fees were crystallised) is \$105.
+Detail: In this example: an investor purchases 1,000 Shares at an opening Net Asset Value per Share of \$100 at the beginning of the Performance Period; in the Performance Period the closing Net Asset Value (before Incentive Fee accrual reduction) per Share increases to \$110 (so the Fund has risen 10%); hypothetically, the current High Water Mark for the Share Class (closing NAV

+• hypothetically, the current High Water Mark for the Share Class (closing NAV at the end of the last Performance Period where incentive fees were crystallised) is \$105.